sodonnell/rssbot2/README.md

 ./setup.py
 ```

 The setup.py script will create a new database schema, if the one you specify doesn't already exist.
-All you should need is a valid username, password, and hostname for your database server.
+All you should need is a valid username, password and hostname for your database server.

 # Script Usage